OzzkanBulut/Java-Essentials/README.md

 # Java-Essentials

 This is the Java Essentials course by Koushik Kothagal, javabrains.io.
-Every unit contains my notes about the topics.
+Every section contains my notes about the topics.